Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 20. Oranges

 Known for their vitamin C content, one medium orange provides about 70 milligrams or 78% of the daily value.
-Oranges also contain fiber, which helps digestion and heart health.
-They are commonly consumed fresh or juiced for refreshing snacks or beverages.
+Oranges also contain fibre, which supports digestion and heart health.
+They are commonly consumed fresh or juiced.

-It helps produce the building blocks for DNA, supporting cell growth and repair.
-Without adequate vitamin C, your body struggles to create the genetic material needed for healthy cells.
-So, making sure you get enough vitamin C not only boosts your immunity but also keeps your cells functioning properly.
+Did you know that vitamin C plays a crucial role in DNA synthesis and cellular function?
+It helps produce the building blocks for DNA, supporting cell growth and repair [4].
+Without adequate vitamin C, your body struggles to create the genetic material needed for healthy cells [1].
+This essential nutrient not only boosts your immunity but also keeps your cells functioning properly [3].
 Add more vitamin C-rich foods to your diet for better overall health!

 Conclusion

-Adding vitamin C-rich foods like acerola cherries, guavas, chili peppers, and kakadu plums to your diet can greatly enhance immunity, skin health, and overall well-being.
-This powerful antioxidant helps combat oxidative stress, supports healing, and improves nutrient absorption.
-Whether you’re looking to protect your heart, improve your skin, or just boost your daily nutrition, vitamin C foods are a smart, natural solution.
+Adding vitamin C-rich foods like acerola cherries, guavas, chilli peppers, and kakadu plums to your diet can greatly enhance immunity, skin health, and overall well-being.
+This powerful antioxidant helps combat oxidative stress, supports healing, and improves nutrient absorption [2].
+Whether you’re looking to protect your heart, improve your skin, or just boost your daily nutrition, incorporating these vitamin C foods is a smart, natural solution.

 Frequently Asked Questions (FAQs)